EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ### Migrate from PG4K-PGD 1.x to PG4K-PGD 2.x

-The helm chart `edb-postgres-distributed-for-kubernetes` and `edb-cloudnativepg-global-cluster` is not backword compatible, and they can't be installed together in the same cluster.
+The helm chart `edb-postgres-distributed-for-kubernetes` and `edb-cloudnativepg-global-cluster` is not backward compatible, and they can't be installed together in the same cluster.
 If you have an existing `edb-postgres-distributed-for-kubernetes` chart managing the PGD v5.x workloads, and want to migrate to PGD v6.x workloads, you need uninstall the `edb-postgres-distributed-for-kubernetes` chart and then install the `edb-cloudnativepg-global-cluster` chart first.